davidpriest/ptp-tools/README.md

 `icons/`: Replacement icons for callouts and annotations used in the Docbook transformation.

-`images/`: Contains MANDIANT logos and banners.
+`images/`: Contains corporate logos and banners.

 `mk_bash.sh`, `mk_win.bat`: The scripts that drive the default publishing process.
 These are typically called by the publication scripts packaged with documents that use this publishing toolchain.

-`xsl/`: Contains custom Docbook XSL parameters and templates, providing consistent MANDIANT visual style and structure to documents.
+`xsl/`: Contains custom Docbook XSL parameters and templates, providing consistent corporate visual style and structure to documents.
 These add to and override the default `docbook-xsl` transformations found in `docbook-xsl`, located in the toolset directory.